Active Time: 40 Minutes

 Replace the meat grinder with a ⅛ inch die and grind the meat a second time.
-This time add the garlic to the meat to be ground as well.
 After all the meat and fat have been passed through the grinder add the rest of the ice to the grinder like before.

 Place the meat in a stand mixer with a paddle attachment.

 Mix the salt, sodium caseinate, prague powder #1, and dextrose in a separate container.

 Add the dry mixture to the stand mixer and begin mixing on low.

 Add the White port and black pepper and mix until the ice begins to melt and the meat starts to become opaque and stick to the sides of the bowl.
 This is the sign of a properly emulsified sausage.
 This should take about 30 seconds to a minute.